 Things Defense or Prosecuting Attorneys Say:

-General courtroom words and phrases make up the everyday language of prosecuting and defense attorneys, from the time someone is arrested until the closing arguments at trial.
+General courtroom phrases make up the everyday language of prosecuting and defense attorneys, from the time someone is arrested until the closing arguments at trial.

 - Approach the bench: a statement whereby either the prosecutor or defense attorney asks to talk to the judge privately during the course of the trial.
 If the judge allows the requesting attorney to approach the bench, opposing counsel must also be allowed to approach the bench in order to hear the conversation.
 This conversation may include items such as what order the witnesses should be or problems of a technical nature.